brianegan/flutter_stetho/README.md

 A plugin that connects Flutter to the Chrome Dev Tools on Android devices via the [Stetho Android Library](http://facebook.github.io/stetho/).

+## Bug on Inspector of Google Chrome

+info: In the last update of Google Chrome, there is a bug in the inspect, so use other browsers based on the older versions of chrome, like [Brave](https://brave.com/download/).

 ## Network Inspector

 The main feature I was aiming to achieve was a Network Inspector.